the malepère and surrounds

 food and markets

-the bounty of independent farms is on display at weekly markets and stalls scattered throughout the region. if you think that local is better... you are right. from artisanal cheese, wine, truffles, fresh asparagus, melons and charcuterie there is no down side to this food culture.
+all year long the bounty of independent farms is on display at weekly markets and stalls scattered throughout the region. from artisanal cheese, wine, truffles to fresh asparagus, melons and charcuterie you will find all your favorites and perhaps discover some new ones... grab one of our pocket knives and a corkscrew and make a picnic.

 traditional restaurants, where grandma still guards her recipes, serve local specialties like cassoulet and confit du canard. for others there is the opportunity to try one of the creative new bistros popping up.